Does a denied claim affect my auto insurance rate? (2025)

 Fraudulent Insurance Claims

 Fraud is another reason a claim may be denied, provided the insurance company recognizes the fraud.
 It is not always the policyholder who is fraudulent, either.
+Sometimes, there may be driving app errors that lead to a denial, or car repair shops or mechanics may engage in fraud using a number of techniques.

-They may over-inflate the estimate of how much it costs to repair a vehicle, bill you for repairs that were not authorized by your insurance company, or charge for new auto parts when they merely pounded out dents instead of replacing a part.
+Car repair shops may over-inflate the estimate of how much it costs to repair a vehicle, bill you for repairs that were not authorized by your insurance company, or charge for new auto parts when they merely pounded out dents instead of replacing a part.

-They may also report lost or damaged parts that were never lost or damaged or charge for new parts when they used parts culled from the junkyard.
+They may also report lost or damaged parts that were never lost or damaged, or charge for new parts when they used parts culled from the junkyard.

 Keeping a keen eye on your repair bills and making sure you know the details behind each charge can help you spot fraud on your own.